Satsuma samurai and Meiji politician

 The Last Samurai

-The film “The Last Samurai” portrays a fictionalised account of Saigō’s last years and the Omura character in the film is modeled after Ōkubo.
+The film “The Last Samurai” portrays a fictionalised account of Saigō’s last years and the Omura character in the film is modelled after Ōkubo.
 It is interesting to note that Japan’s 92nd Prime-Minister Tarō Asō (麻生 太郎) is a great-great-grandson of Ōkubo Toshimichi.

 - Hillsborough, Romulus; Samurai Tales: Courage, Fidelity and Revenge in the Final Years of the Shogun, Tuttle 2010